Verification process

 Prior to the preliminary phase of the verification a "Quick scan" report that contains a brief description of the product and specification of the matrix (eg.: drinking water, slurry, air emission, etc.) is prepared.
 The application of the technology (parameters that are focussed on) are defined and the effect is clarified (for example: reduction of a given pollutant).
 If the product proves suitable to verification a contract including budget and schedule is prepared.

-The verification protocol includes a detailed description of the verification process, of the technology and the specific product tested.
+The verification protocol includes a detailed description of the verification process, the technology and the specific product to be tested.
 In addition, a sketch of the test plan and strategy for data management, evaluation and quality control is prepared.
+The verification protocol is prepared by the verification body.
+The verification protocol will be reviewed by an external expert prior to approval by the company.

 The verification can either take place in a laboratory or on-site.
-The place for testing is agreed upon between the test center and the manufacturer of the product.
+The place for testing is agreed upon between the test center and the company.

-The verification statement is a 3-4 page document with the signatures of verification and testing center.
+The verification statement is a 3-4 page document signed by the verification body.
 The document briefly describes the overall results of testing and the product performance.
 The verification statement can for example be used in the marketing of the product.